 In certain cases you will have some limitations in the physical activity.
 For example, performing neuroendoscopy makes it possible to return to the light forms of physical activity, like jogging or swimming, in few weeks.
 Patients after the open craniotomy are allowed to have long walks, but should restrict serious exercise load during few months.
 Some patients can find it helpful to have a course of physical therapy or go through comprehensive neurological rehabilitation program.

 Where is it better to undergo neurosurgical treatment?

-When the diagnosis of brain tumor is confirmed and surgical treatment is recommended we face multiple alternatives regarding choice of the clinic and neurosurgeon.
-Making right decision is crucial, as it contributes much to the final result of therapy.
+When the diagnosis of brain tumor is confirmed and surgical treatment is recommended, we face multiple alternatives regarding choice of the hospital and neurosurgeon.
+Making the right decision is crucial, as it contributes much to the final result of therapy.
 Careful investigation of the related information often leads us to the option of receiving treatment abroad, especially when our native country has low medical potential.
-Fortunately, many foreign countries are ready to help international patients, even in the most complicated clinical situations.
-Choosing the clinic and doctor in the world`s scape is totally possible nowadays.
+Fortunately, many foreign countries are ready to help international patients even in the most complicated clinical situations.
+Choosing the hospital and doctor worldwide is totally possible nowadays.

 When arranging treatment abroad, especially if it is your first experience in this field, help of company Booking Health becomes really significant.
 Booking Health is the medical tourism company, which annually assists thousands of patients with brain tumors in undergoing the most up-to-date and professional surgical treatment.
 The most intricate details of patient`s clinical state, required treatment, necessary documentation and travel issues are always taken into consideration.
 The company has international quality control ISO certificate in this field of work and corresponds to the highest international standards.